 Dr. Rachid Alami is Senior Scientist (Directeur de Recherche) at CNRS.

-He has been offered in 2019 the Academic Chair on Cognitive and Interactive Robotics at the Artificial and Natural Intelligence Toulouse Institute (ANITI)
+He holds since 2019 the Academic Chair on Cognitive and Interactive Robotics at the Artificial and Natural Intelligence Toulouse Institute (ANITI)

 Rachid Alami received an engineer diploma in computer science in 1978 from ENSEEIHT, a PhD in Robotics in 1983 from Institut National Polytechnique de Toulouse (INPT) and a Habilitation HDR in 1996 from Université Paul Sabatier.